Contents

 3. Ball breaking/sieving

-Since the tea leaves clump together during the rubbing process, they are unraveled to allow for average exposure to air, which further promotes oxidative fermentation.
-The tea leaves are put through a ball unraveling machine during this process every 20 to 30 minutes.
+Ball breaking and sieving are crucial steps in the tea production process.
+During the rubbing process, tea leaves tend to clump together, and they need to be unraveled to promote oxidative fermentation.
+To achieve this, tea leaves are run through a ball unraveling machine every 20 to 30 minutes.

-The tea leaves are sieved through a mesh, and those sieved down are called "under the sieve" and transferred to the following process.
-The larger leaves on the sieve are called the "top of the sieve" and are returned to the twisting process.
+Afterward, the tea leaves are sieved through a mesh, and the smaller leaves that pass through the mesh are transferred to the next process.
+These leaves are called "under the sieve."
+The larger leaves that remain on the sieve are called the "top of the sieve."
+These leaves are returned to the twisting process.
+By following these steps, tea producers can produce high-quality tea that has an excellent taste and aroma.

 4. Oxidation(Fermentation)

-In a fermentation chamber with room temperature set at 25-26°C and humidity at 90%, tea leaves are spread evenly to a thickness of 4-5 cm and left to ferment for 2 to 3 hours.
-During this process, the green leaves turn a bright reddish-bronze color, and a tea-like aroma waft through the air.
+In a fermentation chamber, tea leaves are spread evenly to a thickness of 4-5 cm and left to ferment for 2 to 3 hours at a temperature of 25-26°C and 90% humidity.

 5. Drying